 Applications are submitted online through the Kingston Arts Council website.
 Please see the link at the bottom of this page for the application form.

-Artists may apply for a grant in the amount of $1,000 or $2,000.
+Resiliency grants are issued in a set amount of $1,000 each.
 Grant recipients will be issued the entire grant amount by cheque and must sign an agreement with the Kingston Arts Council to receive the funds.

 Applicants must be:

 *A professional artist has developed skills through training and/or practice and is recognized as such by artists working in the same artistic traditions; has a history of public presentation or publications; seeks payment for their work; and actively practices their art.

 City of Kingston Cultural Services and Kingston Arts Council permanent and contract staff are ineligible to receive Resiliency grants.

 Eligible expenses include:

 Artists may select more than one eligible expense in their application.

 All applicants will receive an email confirmation from the KAC Grants Coordinator that their application has been successfully submitted.

 Resiliency grant applications will be assessed based on eligibility and demonstration of need and impact.
 There is no scoring/ranking for these applications.
 Kingston Arts Council staff will review applications using the following eligibility checklist: